-Outside of the clinic, Sonia spends her time caring for and fostering elderly dogs.
+Outside the clinic, Sonia spends her time caring for and fostering elderly dogs.
 You may just meet a furry friend at your next appointment!

-Currently, Osteopathic manual therapy in Manitoba is an unregulated profession, therefore the use of the title does not communicate a consistent standard of training.
+Currently, Osteopathic manual therapy in Manitoba is an unregulated profession.
+Therefore, the use of the title does not communicate a consistent standard of training.
 This makes it important to choose an Osteopathic Manual Therapist who belongs to an association which requires a high standard of training and continuing education.
 At Continuum, our Osteopathic Manual Therapists are required to attend a 5-year in-person program which includes research, in-class lectures, and extensive hands-on supervised clinical practice.